nlcgits/simplestate/README.md

 }
 ```

-To set state you can use the returned set function (setHello) or SimpleState.setState or SimpleState.mergeState as demonstrated in the Class Component section.
+To set state you can use the returned set function (setHello) or SimpleState.setState as demonstrated in the Class Component section.

 ### Class Components